Workplace-Futurists/DiScribe/transcriber/README.md

 1. Extract "transcriber.zip" into a single directory.
 2. Ensure that audio file "meeting.wav" is present in "record" directory.
 Must be PCM/WAV format.
 A sample file is provided for testing purposes.
 3. Navigate to the "publish" directory.
 3. Double click on "Transcriber.exe".
 Transcription will then begin.
-Output will be printed to the console.
+4. View transcription output in minutes.txt in the "record" directory.
 4. Close application.